petertoth5/EA_Software_Design_Template/README.md

-Enterprise Architect temaplate, used for safety critical embedded systems design.
+Enterprise Architect and IBM Rhapsody templates, used for safety critical embedded systems design.